 He serves as chair of the Senate Commerce and Labor Committee and is also on the Advisory Board of the David House Child Advocacy Center.

 Senator Jack Johnson (R): District 23, Senate Majority Leader.
 Leader Johnson is difficult to evaluate given his role as Majority Leader.
-He has the responsibility of sponsoring most of the Governor’s bills and probably many other responsibilities that blur his true and independent tendencies.
-He seems like a very likeable fellow, and we love his music (he has a band that plays classic country)!
+He has the responsibility of sponsoring most of the Governor’s bills and probably many other responsibilities that could blur his true and independent tendencies.
+That said, he must act on his conscience; going along to get along is unacceptable.

 Senator Johnson did not distinguish himself as well as a leader could.
 His vote score of *62% places him in the 24th place in a senate of 33.
 His 23 merits toward leadership put him in the middle of the pack with a C.